Updated January 4, 2021 at 8:30 AM EST

-- CMHA Oxford & Oxford Self Help is cancelling all groups.
-Connect with the Peer Support team on the Oxford Self Help Facebook Group for resources
+- The Oxford Self Help Drop-In will be closed.
+Connect with the Peer Support team on the Oxford Self Help Facebook Group for resources and information on accessing the team in-person or over the phone

 - Oxford County Walk-In Counselling with CMHA Oxford will be available as pre-booked telephone sessions.
 Sessions can be pre-booked by calling 1-800-859-7248 x 210 and leaving a voicemail with your name and phone number.
 Your call will be returned with the next available time slot.
 Oxford County Walk-In Counselling with CMHA Oxford will be available by telephone sessions during the following days and times: